What Should Boiler Pressure Be When Heating Is On?

 The Basics: What Pressure Should my Boiler Be?

-There are a few things you need clear in your mind to tackle any boiler pressure problems.
+There are also a few things you need clear in your mind to tackle any boiler pressure problems.

 1. Understand that boiler pressure is pressure levels at which hot water is running within your sealed central heating system.
 This is different from water pressure which is the pressure that you get coming out of your taps.
 You’d be surprised by how many people get that confused!